 Doctors repeatedly told a woman stress was causing her symptoms.
-Then they pulled out a volleyball-sized tumor.
+Then they pulled out a volleyball-size tumor.

 Catton was telling them her body was in rebellion.
 Almost a dozen physicians told her otherwise: She was young and healthy, so it was probably nothing — just a little too much stress.
 One told her she was overweight and losing a few pounds might ease her symptoms.

 Almost three years passed after Catton’s symptoms first emerged, during which she saw about 10 doctors.
 Then, in October, she collapsed in pain and took herself to the emergency room.
-From one of her ovaries, surgeons pulled a cancerous blob stretching nearly eight inches and weighing roughly 4½ pounds.
+From one of her ovaries, surgeons pulled a cancerous blob weighing roughly 4½ pounds and stretching nearly eight inches — about the size of a volleyball.

 After her years-long crusade to be heard, Catton, now 24, wants other women and doctors to learn from her experience.
 Women should learn the warning signs of ovarian cancer and forcefully advocate for themselves, she said, while doctors need to become better versed in recognizing the symptoms.
 More importantly, Catton said, physicians need to listen to patients instead of dismissing them.